-To make sure peginterferon alfa-2b is safe for you, tell your doctor if you have:
+To make sure peginterferon alfa-2b is safe for you, tell your doctor if you have ever had:

 cirrhosis, hepatitis B, or liver problems other than hepatitis C;

-heart disease, high blood pressure, or a history of heart attack, stroke, or blood clot;
+heart disease, high blood pressure, heart attack, stroke, or blood clot;

 an autoimmune disorder such as rheumatoid arthritis, lupus, or psoriasis;

 any blood cell disorder causing bleeding episodes, infections, or fever-related illness;